 You can elevate your turkey, beef, lamb or pork roast by laying down a bed of quartered onions, whole carrots and celery stalks at the bottom of your roasting pan.
 Bonus — you can freeze those leftover veggies and purée to flavor future soups and stews.

 8. Don’t forget the wine.

 This is important.
 Need a recommendation?
 Check out our expert Wine Team's top picks for the season in our Holiday Wine Guide.*

 We’ve moved beyond tucking sprigs of parsley around a casserole — add that final flourish to your serving dishes with texture and flavor in mind.
 Think along the lines of adding roasted nuts or fried shallots to salads or roasted root veggies.
 Add slices of roasted citrus alongside a glazed ham.
 Sprinkle freshly grated citrus zest on top of cranberry sauce or braised greens.
 This one little extra step adds memorable (and flavorful) magic to your table.

 10. Don’t make every single dish from scratch.

 Whether it’s the turkey, sides, dessert or the entire meal, let us help you check something off your list so you can enjoy more time with family and friends.
-You can reserve meals or à la carte items online or by calling 1.844.936.2428 starting October 29.
+Here are several different ways to order and stock up: